kaustubhdidit/Symphony/README.md

 # Project Name: Symphony E-Commerce Platform

-Welcome to Symphony, an immersive e-commerce website that brings harmony to your online shopping experience.
-With a sophisticated blend of cutting-edge technologies, including ReactJS and NodeJS, Symphony delivers a seamless, user-friendly interface coupled with powerful features to cater to your shopping needs.

 **Key Features:**

 1. **Intuitive Cart Section:** Easily manage your selections with our intuitive cart system.
 Add, remove, or update items in your cart effortlessly, ensuring a hassle-free shopping experience.